Orlando City SC: 2015–2019: MLS arrival and subsequent struggles

 The team hosted their first MLS game at the Citrus Bowl on March 8, 2015, against fellow expansion team New York City FC, in front of a crowd of 62,510.
 Kaká scored in stoppage time to earn a 1–1 draw.
 In the following game, they defeated Houston Dynamo 1–0 on the road to earn their first victory.
 On March 21, Orlando conceded a late stoppage time goal to Octavio Rivero of Vancouver Whitecaps FC for their first defeat.
 In their inaugural season Orlando City finished 7th in the Eastern Conference and 14th in the overall standings, falling short of the playoffs by one point.
 Larin scored 17 goals across the season, breaking Damani Ralph's record of 13 as a rookie and earned the MLS Rookie of the Year Award.

 Midway through the 2016 season, following disappointing results and performance of the team, head coach Adrian Heath was fired in July 2016.
 He was replaced by Jason Kreis.
 However, the Lions ended the season missing the playoffs once again.

-In 2017, the Lions moved to the purpose-built Orlando City Stadium.
+In 2017, the Lions moved to the purpose-built Inter.co Stadium.
 With the team again struggling, they attempted to improve during the summer transfer window by acquiring Sporting Kansas City striker Dom Dwyer who had played for Orlando City's USL Pro team on-loan in 2013, notably scoring four goals in the USL Pro Championship Final.
 The club traded incentives totaling to $1.6 million, a record trade between two MLS clubs at the time.
 The team again failed to reach the postseason.
 Kaká announced that he would not return for Orlando City and soon after confirmed his retirement.

 On January 15, 2018, Orlando City signed Josué Colmán from Paraguayan club Cerro Porteño for a club record fee of reportedly $3 million.
 Later that same month on January 30, Orlando City transferred Cyle Larin to Turkish club Beşiktaş for a club record fee of reportedly $2.3 million following Larin's "unacceptable behavior" during transfer negotiations in which he had traveled to Turkey and claimed he was a free agent.
 Fifteen games into the 2018 season, Orlando City released head coach Jason Kreis after nearly two seasons.
 Two weeks later, USL club Louisville City FC announced head coach James O'Connor, a former defender and assistant coach of the original Orlando City team, was to become Kreis's replacement.
 However, O'Connor only managed two wins in his 18 games in charge in 2018 as City missed the playoffs for the fourth consecutive season and also set a new MLS record with 74 goals conceded on the year.
 At the end of the season on December 27, Orlando City transferred Yoshimar Yotún to Mexican club Cruz Azul for a new club record fee of reportedly $4 million.

 O'Connor was fired at the end of the 2019 season with the team missing out on playoffs again and remaining 11th in the Eastern Conference.